j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 # About<br>
 This lab showcases fine-grained access control made possible by BigLake with a minimum viable Spark sample notebook on a Cloud Dataproc cluster.

+# BigLake Finegrained Permissions Lab with Spark on Dataproc

 ## 1. Prerequisites

 ### 1.1.
 Create a project